-Yet the money withdrawn from crypto markets is not disappearing into thin air.
-It is being converted into fiat currency and stored elsewhere, often at a loss.
+Unlike investments in FTX, Luna, or any of the many crypto-related incidents from this year, cash withdrawn from crypto markets are not disappearing into thin air.
+They are being converted into fiat currency and stored elsewhere, often at a loss.

 - Stocks remain a less attractive and undesirable option for crypto traders, especially with the public market’s recent entry into bear market territory.

-- The subsequent rise of the federal fund rate did boost savings accounts’ earning potential, but only by a fraction.
+- The subsequent rise of the federal fund rate did boost savings accounts’ earning potential, but but not enough to outpace some bond yields.

 - With the near-total collapse of several stablecoins and many newer investors’ aversion to the older generation’s affinity for gold as a store of value, the search for yield and returns outside of an FDIC-insured bank account remains elusive for millions.